ichortower/CobaltSans/docs/README.md

 strings before rendering them, but anything aligned using spaces is likely to look off if it is expecting the vanilla fonts.

-Generally speaking, you won't be able to use any other font packs that replace the entire fonts, but any packs adding glyphs not covered by vanilla should be compatible (although they might look out of place).

-Because this mod replaces nearly every glyph in `LooseSprites/font_bold` and `LooseSprites/font_colored`, it Loads those assets (when the bold font is enabled), under the assumption that if you have this mod installed, you want to see it.
-This will obviously compete with other mods that do the same, and it means edits will overwrite it.
+This mod both Loads and Edits (with Late priority, when matching a UI recolor mod) the `LooseSprites/font_bold` and `LooseSprites/font_colored` assets, on the assumption that if you have this mod installed, you want to see it.

-This doesn't support any UI recolors at this time, but I would like it to, so please let me know which ones are important to you and I can prioritize those.

 ## Other Notes